What First Steps Should I Take After an Industrial Accident?

 If you have been injured in an industrial workplace, such as an oil or gas refinery, factory, mine, warehouse, or construction site, you need to immediately report your accident to your employer and get medical assistance.

-There is something called statute of limitations which limits the amount of time you have to file your suit.
+There is something called statute of limitations that limits the amount of time you have to file your suit.
 These laws vary, so it is important that you ask your employer or seek legal assistance.
-The industrial workplace is dangerous, and poses threats to industrial employees on a daily basis.

 It is important to be cautious in how you report the accident.
 Industrial employers and their insurance companies will look for ways to avoid liability.
 For instance, if you admit fault, they will seize on that information to try to deny or significantly reduce the amount of your claim.